Maconacon

+History

+Maconacon was a former barrio of Cabagan.
+It became a separate municipality on June 21, 1969, by virtue of Republic Act No. 5776.

+In June 2009, Municipal Mayor Francisco Talosig was shot in an ambush and died after being in a coma for four months.
+His successor, Erlinda Domingo, was also assassinated in 2013.

+On April 12, 2024, the town is declared an insurgency-free municipality from the influence of CPP, NPA, and NDF, along with Divilacan.

 Geography

 Maconacon is one of the four coastal municipalities of the province of Isabela facing the Philippine Sea to the east.
 Separated from the rest of the province by the mighty Sierra Madre mountains, it is considered to be one of the most remote and isolated community in the province.

 The town is bounded to the north by Peñablanca in the province of Cagayan, San Pablo and Cabagan to the west, Tumauini to the southwest, Divilacan to the south and the Philippine Sea to the east.

+Maconacon is situated 107.90 km from the provincial capital Ilagan, and 533.49 km from the country's capital city of Manila, via Ilagan–Divilacan Road.

 Barangays

 Maconacon is politically subdivided into 10 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.